Skip Navigation

 1

-5. Teachers must return graded papers and assignments within ten days of submission in order to provide on-going, timely feedback to students and parents.
+6. Teachers must return graded papers and assignments within ten (10) school days of submission to provide on-going, timely feedback to students and parents.
 A portfolio assessment of each student’s work is recommended as additional documentation of student performance.

-7. A student will receive a zero for assignments, tests, or quizzes when the following occurs:
+8. A student will receive a zero for assignments, tests, or quizzes when any of the following occurs:

-9. A consistent grading scale must be used when entering assignment scores in SchoolMAX.
+10. A consistent grading scale must be used when entering assignment scores.

-10. A change to the grade that occurs after the marking period ends but before the grading window closes shall be called a “grade ” The grade resulting from the change shall be called the “new grade.”
+11. A change to the grade that occurs after the marking period ends but before the grading window closes shall be called a “grade override.”
+The grade resulting from the change shall be called the “new grade.”
 The grade initially recorded but later changed shall be called the “old grade.”
 In the event a student’s quarter grade needs to be adjusted, a teacher may override the calculated grade.
+Override grades should not be lower than the calculated grade.

 3. Entry of Grades